Temperature anomaly (K; relative to 1971-2000) - Land and ocean: latitudes between 30S and 00N - NOAA - Monthly

 | 2025-08-31 | 0.503141 |

 Not for investment purposes.
-Time series and other data available on this web site are not intended for investment purposes or as a basis for making financial decisions.
-Users should seek professional advice and do their own independent due diligence before pledging money to any investment.
+Content accessible on this web site is not meant for investment purposes or any other financial decision.
+Users should seek professional advice and perform independent analysis before taking any financial risk.

 Series Metadata